Erik-orange/NodeJS-Notes/README.md

   These objects expose an `myEmitter.on()` function that allows one or more functions to be attached to named events emitted by the object.

-  When the `EventEmitte`r object emits an event, all of the functions attached to that specific event are called synchronously.
+  When the `EventEmitter` object emits an event, all of the functions attached to that specific event are called synchronously.

   Any values returned by the called listeners are ignored and will be discarded.